alefore/weblog/zettelkasten.md

 I'm somewhat curious as to what advantages a physical Zettelkasten would have that I'm missing out on.
 I suppose I'll never know.

+### Git

+I store my Zettelkasten in a git source code repository.

+I considered using a private repository in GitHub but, for the time being, I'm using Google Cloud Source Repositories to back up my repository.
+This has worked well so far.
+I even get a repository viewer that renders Markdown files well enough, though I use it very rarely; I'm much more likely to peruse my notes through my text editor, since that allows me to modify them directly.

 ## Directory Structure

 My Zettelkasten is a single directory containing one Markdown file for